Gisnsl/Selenium-in-Tremux/README.md

 # Selenium with VNC in Termux

-This project automates the Firefox browser in headless mode using Selenium, while setting up a VNC server for graphical interface access in Termux.
+This project automates the Firefox browser in headless mode or not headless mod by useing VNC , using Selenium, while setting up a VNC server for graphical interface access in Termux.
 It ensures that the required packages are installed and handles the configuration automatically.

 ## Features
 - Automates the Firefox browser with Selenium in headless mode.